svenbolte/wp-doodlez/readme.txt

 == Installation ==

-After install this plugin you will see "Doodle" item in the menu on the left site.
+After install this plugin you will see "WPDoodle" item in the menu on the left site.

 == Screenshots ==